sbb-design-systems/picto-library/README.md

     pictoLibrary.pictos.content[0].category links to the `id` of the list `category`

 * `rel` contains the most commonly used attribute of the linked element, like the german name of the linked element.

+## Language and Directions

+Some pictograms exist in different languages or / and different directions.
+Every moving object is drawn in both directions `moving left` and `moving right`.
+Usually the `moving right` version must be used.
+Picotgrams containing text elements are available in the languages `german`, `french` and `italian`.
+In the future we will also provide `english` versions.
+The language and direction informations are storied in the `svg...` lists with the attributes `isDe`, `isFe`, `isIe`, `isEe`, `isLeft`, `isRight`.